PerfectlySoft/Perfect/Examples/README.md

 ![Simulate Location](../SiteAssets/simulate_location.png)

 Additionally, make sure to choose "Allow" when the app requests that you permit it to use your location.
+If you receive an error stating that location services are not available, ensure that you have selected a location to simulate and restart the iOS Tap Tracker app.

 #### Client Operations
 1. `ViewController` starts location services and records the user's current location.